 Homemade Sweet Potato Pie

-Old fashioned sweet potato pie is a smooth, creamy blend of roasted sweet potatoes, evaporated milk and warm spices that fill a flaky homemade crust, all baked to golden perfection.
-A classic holiday dessert, and this version is the best I’ve ever had!
-Top with vanilla ice cream or whipped cream for the ultimate Thanksgiving treat!
+Grandma's old fashioned Sweet Potato Pie is your new favorite Thanksgiving dessert!
+A smooth, creamy blend of roasted sweet potatoes, evaporated milk and warm spices fill a flaky homemade crust, all baked to golden perfection.
+This is a classic recipe to make during the holidays, and this version is absolutely incredible!
+Top with whipped cream for the ultimate sweet treat!

 Author: Kim